ubiquibit-inc/sensor-failure/README.md

 ![basic flow](img/buoy-flow.png)

 The system implements Spark Arbitrary Stateful Processing to consume Kafka feeds.
-Upon detection of interrupt, a trailing event stream is persisted in Redis for follow-on ML analysis.
+Upon detection of interrupt, a trailing event stream is persisted in Redis for ML analyses.

 #### Background